jlu5/SupyPlugins/README.md

 Instructions

-    NOTICE: If you were using the older version of this plugin, you _MUST_ delete the older Weather.db file in the Supybot data directory.
-Normally, this is at <supybotdir>/data/Weather.db The internal DB is not compatable and must be deleted before.
+    NOTICE: If you were using the older version of this plugin before June 2013, you _MUST_ delete the older Weather.db file in the Supybot data directory.
+    Normally, this is at <supybotdir>/data/Weather.db
+    The internal DB is not compatable and must be deleted before.

     First, you will need to register for a free API key.
 Signup takes less than a minute at: